charbz/gophers/README.md

 Contributions are welcome!
 Feel free to submit a Pull Request.

-If you have any ideas for new features or improvements, or would like to chat, Feel free to reach out on [Reddit r/gopherslib](https://www.reddit.com/r/gopherslib).
+If you have any ideas for new features or improvements, or would like to chat,

+Feel free to reach out on [Reddit: r/gopherslib](https://www.reddit.com/r/gopherslib) or on [Discord: Gophers Project](https://discord.gg/SyfHuU5j)